MicrosoftDocs/customer-voice/cv-docs/send-survey-from-dynamics-365.md

 3. On the toolbar at the top of the page, select **Send Survey**.

-    If you don't have any surveys created or shared with you, select **Create new survey** to create a new survey.
+    If you don't have any surveys created or shared with you, select **+ New Survey** to create a new survey.
 You'll be redirected to Dynamics 365 Customer Voice for the survey creation.
 More information: [Create a project](create-project.md)

     ![Create new survey link](media/d365-create-new-survey.png "Create new survey link")